 2. Machu Picchu

 Machu Picchu (pictured above) is the transcendent City of the Incas.
 This archaeological site is perched atop a mountain overlooking the Urubamba Valley in Peru.

 There is a giant stone at the top of this sacred mountain called Intihuatana, which means “the place when the sun gets tied.”
 Amazingly, the stone is perfectly positioned so each corner sits at the four cardinal points (north, south, east and west).
-The stone serves as a solar clock to mark the dates of the equinoxes and solstices.
+Therefore, the stone is a precise indicator of the date of the two equinoxes; it’s a solar click.

 At what is now Chichen Itza (“CHEE-chen-EET-sa”), Mexico, Mayans built a huge pyramid around the year A.D.
 1000.
 The play of the Sun’s light on it signals the beginning of the seasons.

-In today’s Chaco Canyon, New Mexico, Anasazi Indians, who were expert sky watchers, carved spiral designs into rock to track the seasons and record the passage of time.
+In today’s Chaco Canyon, New Mexico, the Ancestral Puebloan people, who were expert sky watchers, carved spiral designs into rock to track the seasons and record the passage of time.